Cables Wynd House

 Cables Wynd House, better known as the Leith Banana Flats or the Banana Block because of its curved shape, is a nine-storey local authority housing block in Leith, Edinburgh.
-The building, in fact, has ten storeys.
+The building has ten storeys.
 The ground floor is called Cables Wynd and the nine floors above constitute Cables Wynd House.
 This often leads to confusion in postal and other services.

 History

 Under construction between 1962 and 1965, for many families the complex offered a welcome improvement over the overcrowding and slum housing conditions that were still common problems at the time.
-There is now extensive security in the building which includes a 24-hour manned concierge, key fob entry system and security camera system on every walkway and in each of the 4 lifts.
+There is now extensive security in the building which includes a 24-hour staffed concierge, key fob entry system and security camera system on every walkway and in each of the 4 lifts.
 The building is well maintained with walkways and lifts cleaned on a daily basis by council employees.